rsaxvc/netyell/README.md

 	1) Blinking text in rainbow mode.

-	$ netyell "What is the speed air-speed velocity of an unladen swallow?" -b -r
+	$ netyell 'What is the speed air-speed velocity of an unladen swallow?' -b -r

 	2) The serial of the sign in monospace 11px, red, with surrounding wingbats.